MHCI Frequently Asked Questions

 Do I have to submit GRE scores?

 Everyone who applies MUST have taken the GRE General Test within the last five years.
 Scores should be sent directly to the HCII using Institution code, 2074; Department code, 0402.
+Please allow 10 business days after you have submitted your application and paid the fee to have your scores marked as received in the application.

 Do I have to take the GRE Subject test?

-Applicants to the MHCI program are not required to take any GRE Subject tests.
+No, applicants to the MHCI program are not required to take any GRE Subject tests.

 How high do my GRE scores need to be?